 Australia Petrol & Diesel — 2026 Two-Scenario Forecast

-Australia retail petrol in 2026: observed Feb–Jun, plus two forecasts to year-end pivoting on the June 30 excise cliff
+Australia retail petrol in 2026: observed Feb–Jul 17, plus two forecasts to year-end pivoting on the Aug 2 excise decision

 Diesel — Australia's import-exposure tell because Middle East crudes refine into more diesel than petrol — is tracked alongside in the metrics box but not on the chart.
-Today's diesel ~$2.24/L, down 31% off peak; both fuels move in tandem under either scenario, with diesel approximately 35-40 c/L above petrol throughout.
+Diesel was confirmed at 179.1 c/L Jul 1 (ACCC), up from 173.5 c/L Jun 30 and 180.1 c/L Jun 24 -- both fuels move in tandem under either scenario, with diesel roughly 20-25 c/L above petrol at current levels; estimated ~186 c/L today.

 December 2026 endpoint — retail petrol, five largest cities